Lapin0t/grothendieck-cern/english.md

 [^8]: See Alexander Sutherland Neill, "Summerhill: A Radical Approach to Child
     Rearing", ed.
 Hart, 1960.
-[^9]: Centro Intercultural de Documentación (CIDOC), a cultural center in the spirit of free universities founded in 1966 by Ivan Illich. \[possibly be incorrect, was originally transcribed as "Lacitoc", own interpretation: "la CIDOC"\]
+[^9]: Centro Intercultural de Documentación (CIDOC), a cultural center in the spirit of free universities founded in 1966 by Ivan Illich. \[possibly incorrect, was originally transcribed as "Lacitoc", own interpretation: "la CIDOC"\]
 [^10]: <https://archive.org/details/pub_organic-gardening>